What is Reflexology

 Facial Reflexology (Bergman Method)

 As well as foot reflexology, it aims to help entire body function at its optimum level.
 Beside obvious health benefits, the unique benefit of facial reflexology is a rejuvenating effect on the face.
 Regular treatments can give you a healthy and radiant glow, may result in the reduction of lines and wrinkles.
 It will improve your skin tone and strengthen layers of skin tissue.
 The face's proximity to the brain is the key to the effectiveness of manipulating reflex points.
-It helps reduce stress, stimulate the body's healing mechanisms, improves nerve conduction and circulation, encourages toxin removal.
+It helps reduce stress, clear sinuses, stimulate the body's healing mechanisms, improves nerve conduction and circulation, encourages toxin removal.

 The History of Reflexology